Why bother about changing behavior?

 The pain of losing is (psychologically) twice as powerful as the pleasure of gaining.

+Loss aversion is especially common when we make financial decisions.
 It helps explain why people might stick with a bad investment rather than selling it at a loss,

 or why they might avoid risks even when potential rewards are substantial.